TenebrisNoctua/ServerAuthority/docs/examples/character.md

 ![hierarchy_1](../img/tutorial/character/hierarchyimage_1.png)

-Then, in this module, we connect to the `RunService.FixedHeartbeat(deltaTime: number)` signal with a callback function.
+Then, in this module, we bind our movement function to the simulation using the `RunService:BindToSimulation(callback: (deltaTime: number) -> ())` method with a callback function.

 ### CharacterMovement